TimMisiak/timmisiak.github.io/content/posts/whats-the-data-model.md

 }
 {{< / highlight >}}

-And you can load this script and execute it in the debugger:
+You can use this JavaScript function easily in the data model.

 ```
 0:000> dx @$scriptContents.findSumOfTrueItems(testVec)